Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 \subsection{Case 2. $\gamma = 1$ and $H$ is $K_5$-free}

-Since $\gamma = 1$, there is an edge $xy$ which is introduced either through a single $1$-edge-step or through a vertex-step with a single missing edge.
-Either way, exactly one copy of $K_4$ appears during this step (in both cases this follows by the assumption that the sequence generating $H$ is stretched, where in the former case we also use Claim~\ref{claim:first-edge-step}); denote its vertex set by $\{x,y,z,w\}$.
+Since $\gamma = 1$, there is an edge $xy$ which is introduced either through a vertex-step with a single missing edge or through a single $1$-edge-step.
+Either way, exactly one new copy of $K_4$ is created during this step.
+Indeed, this follows from Observation~\ref{obs::unique-K4} in the former case and from Claim~\ref{claim:first-edge-step} in the latter case.
+Denote the vertex set of this $K_4$-copy by $\{x,y,z,w\}$.
 We consider two cases, according to the type of step adding $xy$.